bahorn/BGGP5-m3u-vlc/README.md

 You can also save further space by binding VLC to port 80, saving 15 bytes.

+### Further Optimizations

+Turns out the final request is not needed, see `optimization.m3u8`.

+Also, appending `?.m3u` can be used to make random links get interpreted as `m3u`s, optimizing it down to 29 bytes (but thats boring!).
+See `lame.m3u8` for that.

 ## References

 * [1] https://wiki.videolan.org/Demuxdump/